WhiteNeo/post_rate/README.md

 {$post['angrys']}
 ```
 You can use in order to organize your mod at own needs, but many of them are not ajax capable, only the needed ones and really necesary.

+All changes can make into this posible things:

+Post Rates templates inside your theme (admincp -> styles &templates -> yourtheme)
+Language vars (inside inc/languages/yourlang/dnt_post_rates.lang.php)
+Stylesheet (admincp -> styles &templates -> yourtheme) search for pcl.css (Edit at your owns)

+If you need to convert from some other system (Only ThankYouMyBB System, Thankyoulike system and Simple Likes System are available)

+Open extras folder and upload converter.php file to forum root.

+Install Post Rate System.

+* Keep in mind all current data would be deleted, so is is necesary to follow the right stepts to do this

+And then go to that url into your server.
+(Yourforum/converter.php), make sure you are logued in as admin.

+Once this process have end then remove this file.